hyndex/libslac/docs/PlatformIOExample.md

 This guide walks through creating a minimal PlatformIO project that uses `libslac` with an ESP32 board running the Arduino framework.
 It communicates with a QCA7000 based power line modem and explains the required steps in a short tutorial.
+The code is equally compatible with the QCA7005 variant used on PLC Stamp micro modules, which are pin and software compatible with QCA7000 devices.

 ## 1. Install PlatformIO